adrian-stoica/fonix_media_palyer/README.md

 ## Installation

-* First, 'git' needs to be installed on your Raspberry Pi
+* First, 'git' and 'OMXPlayer' needs to be installed on your Raspberry Pi

 `$ sudo apt-get install git`
+`$ sudo apt-get install omxplayer`

 * Clone this project to `/opt` folder.